 Always Seek Legal Assistance

 Driving under the influence is not a traffic violation that any driver should try to fight on his or her own, especially if he or she has compounded the problem by refusing field sobriety tests, injured other people, fled the scene, or been convicted of more than one offense in the past.
 The driver needs legal representation by a qualified, experienced attorney.
 The Brown Firm PLLC provides carefully designed DUI defense strategies in addition to reliable representation that will ensure your rights are protecting while mitigating damages and penalties.
-Contact our firm online or by phone to schedule a free consultation to discuss your case.
+Contact our firm online or by phone to schedule a consultation to discuss your case.